ancient ruins

 Why did St. Nicolas become so famous?

-St. Nicolas was from the rich family.
-However, he didn't take advantage of all the money and wealth that his parents left him, but instead used them over the prolonged period of time to help those in need.
+St. Nicolas was from a rich family.
+However, he didn't take advantage of all the money and wealth that his parents left him, but instead used them over a prolonged period to help those in need.
 There are a few legends about his kindness and generosity.
 He was also a very religious person which helped convert many people from paganism to Christianity.

-In what countries do people celebrate the St. Nicolas Day?
+In what countries do people celebrate St. Nicolas Day?

 Where did St. Nicolas live?

-When St. Nicolas grew up, he moved to Myra (modern day Demre), then-Greek city by the Mediterranean Sea where he lived for the rest of his life.
+When St. Nicolas grew up, he moved to Myra (modern-day Demre), a then-Greek city by the Mediterranean Sea where he lived for the rest of his life.
 Little does today's Demre resemble what the ancient Myra looked like almost 1600 years ago.
-Now it's a city of greenhouses that provides fruits and vegetables not only to Turkey, but to many other countries including Ukraine, Russia and others.
+Now it's a city of greenhouses that provides fruits and vegetables not only to Turkey but to many other countries including Ukraine, Russia and others.

-St. Nicolas Church is Demre, Turkey (now a museum) where St. Nicolas lived for most of his life attracts many pilgrims and visitors from Eastern Europe, especially from Russia.
+St. Nicolas Church is in Demre, Turkey (now a museum) where St. Nicolas lived for most of his life attracting many pilgrims and visitors from Eastern Europe, especially from Russia.

 The square in front of the church was usually busy with vendors selling religious souvenirs, but the year 2016 saw very few tourists from Russia due to the travel ban imposed on Turkey by the Russian government.
 Even the domain name (stnicolas.ru) targeted Russians.